 The projects that the DDA works on are directed by the Development and Tax Increment Financing Plan adopted in 2012.

-Each year the DDA submits a report to the State of Michigan that summarizes how DDA funds were spend.
-You can see a copy of the latest report here..
+Each year the DDA submits a report to the State of Michigan that summarizes how DDA funds were spent.
+You can see a copy of the latest report here and a copy of the annual report to the community here. .

 The work of the DDA aligns closely with the goals in the Imagine Hudsonville 2030 plan.